johnlevs/message_serializer/README.md

 <paramType>[<arraySize>]
 ```

-bitfields are defined in a simliar manner to arrays, and can only be memebers of messages:
+bitfields are defined in a similar manner to arrays, and can only be members of messages:

 ```ini
 bitfield[<size>] [-PW <bitfield Name> -Doc "docstring" (optional)]